jacksoncaquino/Midpoint-Prediction-Tool/README.md

 • Verify if we already have jobs priced in the same job family in that location to make sure intra-level progression will be applied<br>
 • Calculate the typical progression between levels in that location<br>
 • Calculate pay range midpoint through optimal pay range progression<br>
-• Get market data available from our Excel reports
+• Get market data available from our Excel reports<br>
-• See which level in the job family has the best quality data
+• See which level in the job family has the best quality data<br>
-• Calculate pay range based on market data
+• Calculate pay range based on market data<br>
-• Get all jobs in our main location (headquarted in the United States) and see which ones are also priced on the target location
+• Get all jobs in our main location (headquarted in the United States) and see which ones are also priced on the target location<br>
-• Calculate costs to make sure cost differentials are consistent across jobs in the same geography
+• Calculate costs to make sure cost differentials are consistent across jobs in the same geography<br>
-• Analyze the data from the above pricing approaches and recommend the final midpoint for the pay range
+• Analyze the data from the above pricing approaches and recommend the final midpoint for the pay range<br>
-• Write a log that the Comp analysts can follow and understand the model's recommendations (it's not just a black box that does not justify its decisions)
+• Write a log that the Comp analysts can follow and understand the model's recommendations (it's not just a black box that does not justify its decisions)<br>
-• Saves the log file for future reference/training/audits
+• Saves the log file for future reference/training/audits<br>

 Here's a small snippet of what the code looks like: